-Above: The Fuso and Hallmark on the Overland Expo course in 2014.
+Above: The Fuso and Hallmark on the Overland Expo course.
 Click to enlarge.

 Dick: It performed very well.
 At the Overland Expo you can see how vehicles allow for flex.
 That only happens at places like the Overland Expo where they have built these extreme off-road courses.
 Even on extreme courses, the spring mount system allows the chassis to flex without bending the subframe so the camper isn’t twisted.
 The chassis is under the bed.

-Above: Note the camper overhang versus cross box.
+Above: Note the camper overhang versus the cross box.
 They didn’t touch.
-The aluminum cross box is spring isolated from the frame just like the flatbed.
+The aluminum cross box is spring-isolated from the frame just like the flatbed.

 The Jeeps and Land Rovers have relatively stiff frames and bodies, but very flexible suspensions.
 Their springs are taking the flex, which is why you’ll see the wheel stuffed way up in the wheel well as they tackle the course.